NickLucche/stable-diffusion-nvidia-docker/README.md

 Note that if your system has highly imbalanced GPU memory distribution (e.g. gpu0->6Gb, gpu1->24Gb.. ) the smallest device might bottleneck the inference process; the easiest way to fix that, is to ignore the smallest device by *not* specifying it in the `DEVICES` list (e.g. `-e DEVICES=1,2..`).

+## About model versions

+By default, the model loaded is [stabilityai/stable-diffusion-2-base](https://huggingface.co/stabilityai/stable-diffusion-2-base).
+Many other checkpoints have been created that are compatible with [diffusers](https://github.com/huggingface/diffusers) (awesome library, ckeck it out) and you can provide them as an additional environment variable like so:

+`-e MODEL_ID runwayml/stable-diffusion-v1-5`

+Model weights are downloaded to and loaded from `/root/.cache/huggingface/diffusers`, so if you want to share your model across multiple containers runs, you can provide this path as a [docker volume](https://docs.docker.com/storage/volumes/):

+`-v /path/to/your/hugginface/cache:/root/.cache/huggingface/diffusers`

+Mind that the host path (first path up to ":") might very well be the same as the second if you're using the same diffusers library on the host and you didn't modify `HF_HOME`.

 **P.S:** Feel free to open an issue for any problem you may face during installation.